Terms & Conditions

 Should you wish to make any changes to your confirmed arrangements, you must notify us in writing as soon as possible.
 We recommend that such requests are sent by Recorded Delivery.
 Whilst we will pass on any such requests to the supplier concerned, we cannot guarantee any such requests will be met.
 Where they can be met, an amendment fee of £30 per person will be payable together with any costs incurred by ourselves and any costs or charges incurred or imposed by any of our suppliers.

-Should you or any member of your party need to cancel your chosen arrangements once they have been confirmed, the party leader must immediately advise us in writing.
-We recommend that such requests are sent by Recorded Delivery.
+Should you or any member of your party need to cancel your chosen arrangements once they have been confirmed, the party leader must immediately advise us in writing and receipt acknowledged by us.
 Your notice of cancellation will only be effective when it is received in writing by us.
 If you do cancel, the following cancellation charges will be payable.
 Where the cancellation charge is shown as a percentage, this is calculated on the basis of the total cost payable by the person(s) cancelling, excluding any amendment charges.
 As regards flights, this will depend on the cancellation terms of the airline, since certain air fares are non-refundable and non-changeable so flight costs may be charged at 100% of the cost in the event of cancellation with this type of fare.
 In most instances, these fares are included in the initial deposit paid.